ishaan26/config_files/README.md

 ## Important Notes

 1. The Polybar config file has only been tested on Acer Predator Helios 300 G-572.
 Therefore, many modules in it correspond to its hardware only.
 You will need to change hardware module settings to match your hardware. (see the polybar section for more info)
-2. The linux  and i3 config files have been tested on a fresh install of Ubuntu and XUbuntu 20.04.
+2. The linux  and i3 config files have been tested on a fresh install of Ubuntu and Pop!Os 20.04.
-3. The mac config files have been tested on Mac Os Catalinia 10.15.4.
+3. The mac config files have been tested on macOS Catalina 10.15.4.

 ### Pro Tip